pitt-crc/user-manual/docs/slurm/job-limits.md

 Limits are enforced **per group (account)**, not per user — everyone in your group draws from the same pool.
-Ask for more than the cap and the extra jobs wait in `PENDING` (see [Why is my job pending?](#why-is-my-job-pending) below) until your group's running jobs free up room.
+Ask for more than the cap and the extra jobs wait in `PD` state until your group's running jobs free up room.
 The caps shrink as the walltime tier grows, so a 6-day job can claim fewer cores than a 1-day job.
+See [**Why is my job pending?**](#why-is-my-job-pending) to debug the cause.

 ### CPU cores